SMC-AAU-CPH/smc-cph.github.io/README.md

 ## 1. Serve the Blog Locally

-You can build the MCT blog and visualize it in the browser locally on your machine by installing [Jekyll](https://jekyllrb.com/docs/installation/).
+You can build the SMC blog and visualize it in the browser locally on your machine by installing [Jekyll](https://jekyllrb.com/docs/installation/).

 Once you have your Jekyll environment set up, you can serve from the root blog folder using this command in the terminal: